7 Rules For Getting An A Grade In English

 Building up one’s courage takes time.
 This is where the people around you will absolutely come in handy!
 Find that one teacher, friend, or family member that believes in you no matter what, and focus on what they have to say.
 With time, the support network you have will build, and you will be encouraged to take risks and think outside of the box.

 And it is that kind of thinking that English needs.
+Getting an A grade in English is about taking control of your study, your creativity and your attitude.
 You need to be able to stretch your imagination and be unafraid to not just step outside of the box, but to take a baseball bat and completely smash the box in half.
 Your creativity is invaluable, and so treasured in English.
 It should be your focus to develop it!
 Once you begin to do this, surround yourself with supportive people, and take note of the previous tips outlined above, you are on your way to achieving the best possible grade you can receive.